 Your venue is more than just a place to have your wedding.
 Choosing the right one plays a major role in the look and feel of your celebration—and can often account for up to half of your total wedding budget.
 Yikes!
-If the thought of writing such a large check is making you reconsider eloping, don’t panic.
+If the thought of writing such a large check is making you consider eloping, don’t panic.
 There are plenty of budget-friendly wedding venues that don’t sacrifice on style and personality.
 Don’t believe us?
 Here are four of our favorite cheap wedding venue ideas, plus some totally stunning examples that will serve up serious #weddinginspo.

 Considering an outdoor wedding in a park or garden?
-Some of the most popular (think Beaulieu Garden in Napa or the Phipps Conservatory in Pittsburgh) can have years-long waitlists and budget-busting prices.
+Some of the most popular (think Beaulieu Garden in Napa Valley, California, or the Phipps Conservatory in Pittsburgh) can have years-long waitlists and budget-busting prices.
 National parks, on the other hand, offer special use permits for a fraction of the cost, and give you a chance to tie the knot surrounded by nature.
 Visit the National Park Service’s website to find the permit requirements for the park of your choice, where fees will run you around $100.
-Here are a few of our favorite places to host weddings in national parks:
+Here are a few of our favorite places to host weddings in national parks.

 How could you resist a ceremony site with a name like this?
 Bridalveil Falls is an easy 1⁄2-mile loop near the entrance to Yosemite, and is one of the first falls you’ll see in the park.
-A special use permit at Yosemite costs $100.
+A special use permit at Yosemite costs $150.

 The Two Medicine area of the park used to be the primary destination for visitors when they arrived by train, but it’s now an off-the-beaten-path location perfect for a secluded ceremony.
 Running Eagle Falls is a short and accessible walk from the road, and is actually two waterfalls that cascade with Rising Wolf Mountain in the background.
 A special use permit at Glacier National Park costs $100.